February 3, 2024

 8 Tips to Stop Your Sensitive Child From Removing Their Clothes

-As parents and caregivers, most of us have experienced our children removing their clothing due to discomfort, and oftentimes at the worst possible times.
+As parents and caregivers, most of us have experienced our sensitive child removing their clothing due to discomfort, and oftentimes at the worst possible times.
 With holidays, celebrations, and even colder weather, clothing sensitivity is often exacerbated, so we contacted Julia DeNey, fashion expert and founder of Sense-ational You, to explain how to avoid these situations.

 Understand What Makes Your Child Sensitive